Updated: Sep 14

 Dummy can tire baby out if used 2-3 hours since last feed and baby is really unsettled

 How to use the dummy

-If you don’t want your baby to develop a suck to sleep association it is best to either use it outside of sleep (in between feeds but not at nap or bedtime) or use it to settle your baby until drowsy and then removing it before she falls asleep completely.
-Should you wish to introduce the dummy to help with sleep you can teach your little one to hold onto it for longer by gently pulling on it when it is in her mouth.
+If you don’t want your baby to develop a suck to sleep association it is best to either use it outside of sleep (in between feeds but not at nap or bedtime) or use it to settle your baby until drowsy and then removing it before they fall asleep completely.
+Should you wish to introduce the dummy to help with sleep you can teach your little one to hold onto it for longer by gently pulling on it when it is in their mouth.

 When and how to get rid of the dummy

-If your newborn is missing out on consolidated sleep because she wakes up every time the dummy falls out and you have attempted to strengthen the suck unsuccessfully it is best to get rid of the dummy before it becomes a very strong sleep association.
+If your newborn is missing out on consolidated sleep because they wake up every time the dummy falls out and you have attempted to strengthen the suck unsuccessfully it is best to get rid of the dummy before it becomes a very strong sleep association.
 This usually becomes evident in babies aged 8 weeks and older.